 - Transfers: return scheduled Flybus airport shuttle transfers and all activity transfers

-- Meals: 4 breakfasts, 1 lunch during Golden Circle tour and 1 dinner at Bryggjan Brygghus
+- Meals: 4 breakfasts and 1 dinner at Bryggjan Brygghus

 - Accommodation: 4 nights standard double/twin room at Hotel Frón (or similar) (upgrades available subject to availability; supplements may apply)

 - The following activities and equipment are included: Golden Circle tour with a stop to bathe in a secret lagoon, Northern Lights hunt, hike to an active volcano (order subject to change)